actionml/universal-recommender/README.md

 * **dateName** optional, a date or timestamp used in a `dateRange` recommendations filter.
 * **returnSelf**: optional, default = false.
 Boolean asking to include the item that was part of the query (if there was one) as part of the results.
 The default is false and this is by far the most common use so this is seldom required.
 * **recsModel** optional, default = "all", which means  collaborative filtering with popular items returned when no other recommendations can be made.
 Otherwise: "all", "collabFiltering", "backfill".
 If only "backfill" is specified then the train will create only some backfill type like popular.
 If only "collabFiltering" then no backfill will be included when there are no other recommendations.
-* **backfillField** optional (use with great care), default: backfillType = popular, eventNames = only the first/primary event in `eventNames`, corresponding to the primary action, duration = 259200, which is the number of seconds in a 3 days.
+* **backfillField** optional (use with great care), default: name = "popRank" and refers to the field name in Elsaticsearch, backfillType = popular, eventNames = only the first/primary event in `eventNames`, corresponding to the primary action, duration = 259200, which is the number of seconds in a 3 days.
 The primary/first event used for recommendations is always attached to items you wish to recommend, the other events are not neccessarily attached to the same items.
 If events like "category-preference" are used then popular categories will be calculated and this will have no effect for backfill.
 Possible backfillTypes are "popular", "trending", and "hot", which correspond to the number of events in the duration, the average event velocity or the average event acceleration over the time indicated.
 This is calculated for every event and is used to rank them and so can be used with biasing metadata so you can get, for instance, hot items in some category. **Note**: when using "hot" the algorithm divides the events into three periods and since event tend to be cyclical by day, 3 days will produce results mostly free of daily effects for all types.
 Making this time period smaller may cause odd effects from time of day the algorithm is executed.
 Popular is not split and trending splits the events in two.
 So choose the duration accordingly.
 * **seed** Set this if you want repeatable downsampling for some offline tests.
 This can be ignored and shouldn't be set in production.

 ###Queries